2010 Jazz Festival:

 SEATTLE TIMES: Ballard hasn't gotten too big for jazz fest

 What sets the festival apart from others in the area is its organic, homegrown quality.
 Most of the musicians scheduled to perform (Hadley Caliman, Thomas Marriott, Bill Anschell, Kelley Johnson, Bill Ramsay, Jay Thomas, Hans Teuber, Mark Taylor, Jeff Johnson, among many others) are top-shelf, local musicians.
 The Ballard festival does not receive funding from arts organizations or corporate sponsors, like the festivals in Bellevue or Port Townsend, or the Earshot festival.
-Click here to read the full article.

 THE STRANGER: Get Out for Ballard Jazz Walk